 Sharing files with others is done for many different reasons, including:

-- Approve, reject or comment on files internally by editors or externally by clients and customers
+- Approving, rejecting or commenting on files internally by editors or externally by clients and customers.

-You share a file by sending a hyperlink (referred to as a 'Shared Link') to the recipient.
-This hyperlink gives that recipient access to only those files in Assets that you share.
+You share a file by sending a hyperlink (referred to as a 'Shared Link' or 'Share Link') to one or more recipients which they open in a Web browser.
+This gives them access to only those files in Assets that you want to share.

 Figure: Files in Assets (top) and when viewing them in a Shared Link (bottom).